pvgomes/pvgomes/README.md

 - 🔭 I’m currently working at [Nubank](https://github.com/nubank) as an Eng Manager
-- 🌱 I’m currently learning Accounting, Investments, Clojure, Flutter...
+- 🌱 I’m currently learning nextjs, accounting ledgers and journals and how to apply them ...
 - ⚡ Fun facts: 18 years ago I created a underground website where its still running https://soulgothic.com.br/principal